acuminous/yadda/README.md

 Yadda's BDD implementation is like [Cucumber's](http://cukes.info/) in that it maps the ordinary language steps to code.
 Not only are the steps less likely to go stale, but they also provide a valuable abstraction layer and encourage re-use.
 You could of course just use [CucumberJS](https://github.com/cucumber/cucumber-js), but we find Yadda less invasive and prefer it's flexible syntax to Gherkin's.
 Yadda's conflict resolution is smarter too.

 ## Latest Version
-Yadda 0.9.11 is the current verison which enables you to use "Scenario" and "Scenario Outline" interchangably.
-The french translation was kindly provided by [poum](https://github.com/poum)
+Yadda 0.10.0 - Added support for backgrounds kindly contributed by [Igor Mucsicska](http://github.com/mucsi)

 ## Installation